xdmushui/partner-center-sdk/develop/get-confirmation-of-customer-agreement.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-This article explains how you can get confirmation of a customer's acceptance of the Microsoft Customer Agreement.
+This article explains how you can retrieve confirmation(s) of a customer's acceptance of the Microsoft Customer Agreement.

 ## Prerequisites

 - If you are using the Partner Center .NET SDK, version 1.14 or newer is required.
 - Credentials as described in [Partner Center authentication](./partner-center-authentication.md).
-This scenario supports only supports App+User authentication.
+This scenario only supports App+User authentication.
 - A customer identifier (**customer-tenant-id**).

 # [.NET](#tab/dotnet)

-To retrieve confirmation of customer acceptance that was previously provided:
+To retrieve confirmation(s) of customer acceptance that was previously provided:

-Use the **IAggregatePartner.Customers** collection and call the **ById** method with the specified customer's identifier.
-Then, get the **Agreements** property, followed by calling the **ByAgreementType** method with the specified agreement type.
-Finally, call the **Get** or **GetAsync** method.
+- Use the **IAggregatePartner.Customers** collection and call **ById** method with the specified customer identifier.
+- Fetch the **Agreements** property and filter the results to Microsoft Customer Agreement by calling **ByAgreementType** method.
+- Call **Get** or **GetAsync** method.

 ```csharp
 // IAggregatePartner partnerOperations;